 Thrush may appear as white or pale-yellow papules (raised, solid bumps) or plaques (flat, solid areas) on the inner surfaces of the mouth and throat, the tongue, and the lips.
 It may resemble cottage cheese or milk curds.
 Scraping off these membranes may be difficult and may leave slightly bleeding sores.
 Thrush can sometimes appear as red, sore areas.

 Thrush may be associated with a burning sensation in the mouth or throat.

-- Amphotericin B suspension – The suspension is swished and swallowed several times a day until complete resolution of the lesions.
+- Amphotericin B suspension – The suspension is swished and swallowed several times a day until the lesions are completely gone.